 - Support with trips and visits

 - Additional teaching staff in English and mathematics

 - Access to peer mentoring

-We have seen significant improvements in disadvantaged student outcomes in comparison to their non-disadvantaged peer group in 2017 (see performance outcomes given below).
+We have seen significant improvements in disadvantaged student outcomes in comparison to their non-disadvantaged peer group in 2018 2019 (see performance outcomes given below).
 The gap for the disadvantaged students appears to have closed significantly.
 This was a key focus area for the Academy last year and is a significant achievement.
 The disadvantaged P8 score was 0.01.
 The gap between disadvantaged and non-disadvantaged students has narrowed again this year and is now 0.03